Suicidology 2024 – 2025

 If you would like to add in any information, please contact me on danielle@suicideapuk.co.uk.

-Last updated January 2026.
-Will be updated quarterly.
+Last updated February 2026.
+Will be updated throughout the year.

 Categories SAPUK